 But let’s be real.

-Teachers Have Sex contains personal reflections, stories, and anecdotes about teaching, education, sexuality, dating, and relationships.
-Sometimes I’ll mix it up and throw in some thoughts on sex education and politics, because that sounds like fun!
+Teachers Have Sex contains personal reflections, stories, and anecdotes about sexuality, dating, relationships, and teaching.
+Sometimes I’ll mix it up and throw in some thoughts on sex ed and politics, because why not?!
 I want to put these topics together in an attempt to try to normalize the idea that teachers can be regular human beings with friendships, families, partners, and sex lives and still be amazing and inspiring mentors, role models, and community members.